SOUTHAMPTON TOWN’S 375th ANNIVERSARY

 Photo / July 2018.

 The Pond House, 1850.
 Home of the Quogue Historical Society.

 This was Mary Payne’s “Home Store,” where Mrs. Payne sold school supplies, notions, bric-a-brac, and penny candies from the two front rooms beginning in the 1920s. — Quogue Historical Society.

-Foster – Meeker Carriage House and Privy, Circa 1850, foreground.
+Foster – Meeker Carriage House and Privy, Circa 1850.
 Milk House from Thurston Raynor’s Apaucuck Farm, founded circa 1775.
-Construction of new Westhampton Beach Fire House, background.

 The Blue Barn, a two-story barn with a front-gable roof and simple, symmetrical massing, is currently designated as a Town of Southampton Landmark.
 Its front façade is dominated by its large doors, only one of which is original and features cross bracing.
 The barn is painted blue with white trim.
 The mid-19th century barn was on the property of the Havens House Hotel, a popular turn-of-the-century destination for summer visitors.
 The Havens House was destroyed by fire in 1924, but the barn survives. — Town of Southampton.